Largest-ever medical malpractice verdict in Pennsylvania, for a baby who suffered severe brain damage due to medical malpractice. (Vlasny)

 Laser spine surgery is costly at about $30,000 per procedure – double what health insurers will pay for laser-less surgery – and is often unnecessary or inappropriate for many patients who get it, the Bloomberg article said.

-Kline & Specter, P.C. is a nationally recognized personal injury law firm with some 30 attorneys, several of whom are also experienced physicians.
+Kline & Specter, P.C. is a nationally recognized personal injury law firm with some 30 attorneys, five of whom are also experienced physicians.
 The firm works on a contingent fee basis – which means we only get paid if and when you are financially compensated.
 Kline & Specter is paid a percentage of the amount recovered.
 Any costs incurred by Kline & Specter will only be charged if the client is financially compensated.